Priority: Globally Competitive Students

 - Science, Technology, Engineering and Mathematics

 - Transportation, Distribution and Logistics

 iii.
-The student shall earn a grade point average of at least 2.6 (unweighted).
+The student shall earn an unweighted grade point average of at least 2.6.

 iv.
 The student shall earn at least one industry-recognized credential.
 Earned credentials can include Career Readiness Certificates (CRC) at the Silver level or above from WorkKeys assessments OR another appropriate industry credential/certification.

 i.
 The student shall complete the Future-Ready Core mathematics sequence of Algebra I, Geometry, Algebra II, Math I, II, III or Integrated Math I, II, III and a fourth mathematics course aligned with the students post-secondary plans.
 The fourth math course must meet University of North Carolina system Minimum Admission Requirements or be acceptable for earning placement in a credit-bearing college math class under the North Carolina Community College System’s Multiple Measures Placement policy.